tamunoWoks/python_notebook/lists_and_tuples.md

 ```
 The `del` statement can also operate on a simple variable to delete it, as if it were an “unassignment” statement.
 If you try to use the variable after deleting it, you’ll get a `NameError` error because the variable no longer exists.
 In practice, you almost never need to delete simple variables, however, and the `del` statement is most useful for deleting values from lists.

+## Working with Lists
+When you first begin writing programs, you may be tempted to create many individual variables to store a group of similar values.
+It turns out that this is a bad way to write code.
+For one thing, if the number of values changes , your program
+will never be able to store more cats than you have variables.
+Instead of using multiple, repetitive variables, you can use a single variable that contains a list value.
+The benefit of using a list is that your data is now in a structure, so your program can process the data much more flexibly than it could with several repetitive variables.